Description

 - Punctuation processing options

-the "TreatAsToken" entry in the configuration file (choose Edit options to
+character in the "TreatAsToken" entry in the configuration file (choose

-explicitly included in the "KeepChars", "csMapchars" and "lsMapchars" entries
+punctuation marks explicitly included in the "KeepChars", "csMapchars"

-in the configuration file; all others are replaced by space.
+and "lsMapchars" entries in the configuration file; all others are

 KWiCFinder.com